Introduction to Omeka

 Omeka has a facility for creating new items by importing a CSV file of the records.
 To enable this functionality we need to learn about Plug-Ins for Omeka.
 Plug-Ins allow additional functionality to enabled to allow for additional tasks to be carried out by our Omeka installation.

 You will be presented with a list of all available Plug-Ins.
-There are 15 made available to you under the free plan.
+There are 15 (subject to change) made available to you under the free plan.
 There are even more available with other plans or using your own installation of Omeka.

 We want to import a CSV file containing object metadata so we need to enable the CSV Import Plugin.
 If it is not installed, first click install.
 Then click the ‘Activate’ button.